saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

-As, an investor, should we care about this time-variation?
+As an investor  should we care about this time-variation?
 Well, for both returns and volatility, there tends to be mean-reversion, meaning that episodes of exceptionally extremely large positive or negative returns tend to be followed by more moderately sized returns.

 In that sense, two types of analysis are relevant:
 (i) The analysis of long-run, average performance